Adjusted Bayesian inference for selected parameters: Introduction

+In Section 2 we discuss modelling selection-adjusted Bayesian inference: we provide an operative definition for the joint truncated distribution of $(\theta, Y)$; we distinguish between parameters according to the way their distribution is affected by selection, and derive the joint truncated distribution of $(\theta, Y)$ in either case; for either case, and also for parameters with non-informative priors, we define the components (i.e., prior, likelihood and posterior) of saBayes inference; we then specifically derive these components for $(\theta, Y)$ that correspond to Box and Tiao's random effect model and fixed effect model.
+In Section 3 we define saBayes inference as the Bayes rules in Bayesian selective inference.
+We also present a Bayesian FCR for the random effect model and explain the relation between saBayes inference and providing FCR control.

+In Section 4 we present Bayesian FDR controlling methodology for specifying selection rules in the random effects model for cases in which selection is used for making statistical discoveries.
+We also provide an eBayes algorithm for applying this methodology in cases that correspond to Box and Tiao's fixed effect model.
+In Section 5 we explain the relation between the Bayesian FDR methods presented in Section 4 and existing Bayesian FDR methods, and describe how to provide saBayes inference in the two group mixture model.

-In Section 6 we analyze microarray data for which the level $0.10$ BH procedure applied to $t$ statistic p-values fails to discover any differentially expressed genes.
-While applying the level $0.10$ BH procedure to p-values corresponding to hybrid frequentist/eBayes moderated t-statistics does manage to discover 245 differentially expressed genes, however it is not clear how to provide frequentist selective inference for these discoveries.
-We show that our level $0.05$ Bayesian FDR selection rule based on the moderated t-statistic yields $1124$ discoveries and that our level $0.05$ Bayesian FDR selection rule based on the optimal statistic yields $1271$ discoveries, and we provide Bayesian selective inference for the expected log2-fold change in expression of a specific differentially expressed gene.
+In Section 6 we analyze microarray data.
+The goal of the analysis is to find over-expressed and under-expressed genes while controlling directional FDR $\le 0.05$, and to provide inference for the change in expression for these selected genes.
+The level $0.10$ BH procedure applied to $t$ statistic p-values fails to discover any differentially expressed genes.
+Applying the level $0.10$ BH procedure to p-values corresponding to hybrid frequentist/eBayes moderated t-statistics yields 245 discoveries, however it is not clear how to provide frequentist selective inference for these discoveries.
+For comparison, our level $0.05$ Bayesian FDR selection rule based on the moderated t-statistic yields $1124$ discoveries, and the level $0.05$ Bayesian FDR selection rule based on the optimal statistic yields $1271$ discoveries.
+In the second part of the analysis, we provide Bayesian selective inference for the expected log2-fold change in expression for a differentially expressed gene.

+The paper concludes with a discussion of the conceptual and methodological contributions of this paper.